 Placement Eligibility.
 Generally, field placements must be a judicial, government, or nonprofit organization.
 Under certain circumstances, Oregon Law's curriculum committee will approve placements with for-profit law firms or in-house counsel.
 For more information about whether a for-profit law firm or an in-house counsel might be an appropriate placement, please read the information linked here and this letter from the Department of Labor.
-If you have questions, please contact, contact Professor Suzanne Rowe, the Director of the Clinics and Externships Program.
+If you have questions, please contact, contact Professor Suzanne Rowe, the Director of the Externships.

 Placements must also ensure that students will be engaged in substantive legal work and that at least 80% of the student's work will be performed on site at the field placement.